Bradleyda932/DMARC-Project-Deliverable/README.md

 Our first presentation really leaned into the at-risk data, and focused on the demographics of 50314 (1st), 50316 (2nd), 50265 (15th) and 50047 (17th).
 Here are some highlights from it:

 * Bradley pointed out that, among the 11 zip codes, 50314 was the only predominantly Black community — a great candidate for further analysis
-* Tim did the behind-the-scenes work and made most of the graphs for the presentation
+* Tim made the visualizations that highlighted key demographic insights
 * Oliver's heat map was a great shock-factor, as it showed 88% of the population of 50314 had been to a food pantry

-We got good feedback from the audience, and would take it into consideration heading into the future.
+We recieved great feedback from the audience, and would take it into consideration heading into the future.

 #### Related code:
 * Oliver: